-A planetary perspective: For both Mars and Venus there were early attempts to argue that plate tectonics had occurred on them, but these largely failed as we learned more.
+A planetary perspective: For both Mars and Venus there were early attempts to argue that plate tectonics had occurred on these planets, but these largely failed as we learned more.
 The tectonic style of each planetary body appears distinctive.
 This would suggest that the array of possible planetary tectonic behaviors is rich, and that 'earthly' plate tectonics has some distinct requirements (e.g. of lithospheric thickness, and geothermal gradients).
-What we see on other planets also suggest that planets also change tectonic style with time.
+What we see on other planets also suggests that planets change tectonic style with time.
 In such a context it is not unreasonable to think that at some earlier time in the earth's history plate tectonics as we know it was not operating, or was at least substantially different.

 Precambrian time scales:

 Basic framing questions:

 Striking image of NW Australia (source: http://visibleearth.nasa.gov/view_rec.php?id=3022).
 Since this part of Australia is dry and relatively barren, the pattern one sees is that of the basement geology.
 The lighter colored 'splotches' in the upper half to the right are granite/gneiss bodies with greenstone belt synclinal keels (described further below) sandwiched between them.
 Note how the map pattern changes below this to a more east-west linear pattern.

 An ophiolite is a distinct assemblage of rocks with distinct tectonic significance that characterizes 'modern' plate tectonics.
 Craton basements are characterized by other distinct rock assemblages, the tectonic significance of which is debated.

 Map exercise: Please identify Precambrian tectonic elements/patterns on the maps that are provided, using what you have learned.

 There is about a 150 Ma span for the time of assembly of the North America craton (we touched upon this topic a bit earlier when we discussed terrane accretion):